chembed/DeepChEmbed/doc/use_cases.md

 to linear DR methods (e.g. PCA, CCA), deep neural networks has demonstrated its power in nonlinear mapping of high-
 dimensional domain into reduced-dimensional latent spaces.
 The latent representation of data can then be used as
 input for clustering tasks.
+Combining deep neural network (DNN) based DR and K-means clustering would require a two-phase training procedure
+which optimize on both the representation learning and the clustering.

 ## Objectives